OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 That means, we’ll deploy to `Blue`, and after `Blue` is verified it will become the live environment, and `Green` will then become inactive.

 :::warning
-These are recommendations only.
-There is no way I can cover every possible change you can make to a database.
+These are recommendations only and do not cover every possible change you can make to a database.
 My goal is to provide you with something you can modify to meet your needs.
 :::

 ## How database changes add complexity

 After-hours deployments are done to avoid users accessing the application while the code and database changes are being deployed and verified.
-Because all the changes are happening at once, a backfill script will be written to set `CustomerFullName` to `CustomerFirstName` and `CustomerLastName`.
-Having a user access the application while all this is happening will cause errors and confusion.
+Because all the changes happen at once, a backfill script will be written to set `CustomerFullName` to `CustomerFirstName` and `CustomerLastName`.
+If a user accessed the application when these changes are happening, it would cause errors and confusion.

-A very simplified deployment process for that change would look like this:
+A very simplified deployment process for that change could look like this:

 1. Disable user access or turn off the website.
 2. Run the script to add the column `CustomerFullName`.